EmulairEmulator/Emulair-Lemuroid-clone/README.md

 Emulair is an Android exclusive open-source front-end for Libretro cores, based on Lemuroid.
 For more information about the project (such as how the code functions, why the project exists, who worked on it, etc.), [check the Wiki page](https://github.com/RaduBratan/Emulair/wiki).
 To see our backlog, check our [Project page](https://github.com/users/RaduBratan/projects/2).

 ## Philosophy
-The primary goal of Emulair is to combine the ease of use and simple but accessible interface of Lemuroid with Retroarch's extensive customisability and features.
+The primary goal of Emulair is to combine the ease of use and simple but accessible interface of Lemuroid with RetroArch's extensive customisability and features.

 ## Origin
 It originates from [Lemuroid](https://github.com/Swordfish90/Lemuroid), which, in turn, is a rib of [Retrograde](https://github.com/retrograde/retrograde-android).
 It also uses [LibretroDroid](https://github.com/Swordfish90/LibretroDroid) under the hood to run [Libretro](https://github.com/libretro) cores.
 The 2D sprites for the systems are taken from [hakchi2](https://github.com/ClusterM/hakchi2) and [Faustbear](https://imgur.com/gallery/8RQ1QkA).